Skip to content

 Photo selection is unrepresentative

 A surgeon performs 80 breast augmentations a year.
 Their public gallery has 12.
 Those 12 are not a random sample — they were chosen because they look good.
-The 68 you can’t see may also look good — or they may not.
-There’s no way for you to tell.
+The 68 you can’t see may also look good.
+Or they may not.
+There is no way for you to tell, and that’s the point of showing you 12.

 02